erewok/simpleservantblog/README.md

 - This is a work in progress: an attempt to build a CMS-style thing out of Servant.
 It's mostly for personal interest, so it may never be finished.

+## ToDo

+- Rewrite queries so the field ordering matches columns requested
+- Separate list-view from detail-view
+- Make it possible to submit posts
+- Make posts render markdown